-Project Type Name Description Considering the facility load is bighost during Feasibility Energy Management Energy Storage Installations considering the factify load is ingrest during the middle of the day, when TOU pricing is highest from the IOU, RP-4/IERCF may benefit from the installation of energy storage tech- nology to assist with load management.
-Stor- age could ensure that renewable installations could be used to charge batteries (or similar storage technology) outside of peak periods and then used on site when IOU rates are highest.
-IEUA has received proposals from energy stor- age vendors and found that current technology is not cost effective at RP-4/IERCF.
+Project Type Energy E. Management S Energy ar Management tv Energy I Name Energy Storage Installations Separate RP-4 and IERCF with two utility me- ters Increase Ser- vice Voltage Description Considering the facility load is highest during the middle of the day, when TOU pricing is highest from the IOU, RP-4/IERCF may benefit from the installation of energy storage technology to assist with load management.
+Storage could ensure that renewable installations could be used to charge batteries (or similar storage technology) outside of peak periods and then used on site when IOU rates are highest. from the installation of energy storage technology to assist with load management.
+Storage could ensure that renewable installations could be used to charge batteries (or similar storage technology) outside of peak periods and then used on site when IOU rates are highest.
+RP-4 and IERCF operate independently of one another but share an electrical utility meter.
+Separating the sites into two metered facilities could improve resource management and renewable incentive opportunities.
+Feasibility IEUA has received proposals from energy storage vendors and found that current technology is not cost effective at RP-4/IERCF.
 IEUA will continue to pursue the technology, as storage can provide invaluable management flexibility.
-The project may be viable with grant subsidiza- tion.
-Energy Management Separate RP-4 and IERCF with two utility me- ters RP-4 and IERCF operate independently of one another but share an electrical utility meter.
-Separating the sites into two metered facilities could improve resource management and re- newable incentive opportunities.
+The project may be viable with grant subsidization.
 IEUA has received cost estimates from SCE for metering the two facilities independently and found the project to be cost prohibitive.
-How- ever, the cost effectiveness would be different since the switch to bundled service.
+However, the cost effectiveness would be different since the switch to bundled service.
 Separating the facilities would also mean the elimination of departing load charges, but also reduced benefit from standby demand pricing.
 Further evaluation is required to determine the cost impact of this project.
-Energy Management Increase Ser- vice Voltage RP-4/IERCF currently operates on a 12 kV system.
-Facilities operating at service voltages above 50 kV can purchase electricity from SCE at tariffs that have lower transmission and generation rates.
-Retrofitting the electrical distribution system at RP-4 and IERCF would require significant engi- neering and capital.
-A feasibility study would need to be conducted to evaluate the cost sav- ings that could be achieved through such a pro- ject.
+Retrofitting the electrical distribution system at RP-4 and IERCF would require significant engineering and capital.
+A feasibility study would need to be conducted to evaluate the cost savings that could be achieved through such a project.
 Future cost savings would decrease with the implementation of additional renewable installations or energy storage.